RobloxAPI/doc/src/doc/en/api/class/Studio.md

 over with the mouse.

 ### Details
-If Show Hover Over is enabled, then when the mouse hovers over a selectable 3D object in the viewport, a "hover-over" selection box will be shown around the object.
+When the mouse hovers over a selectable 3D object in the viewport while this setting is enabled, a "hover-over" selection box will be shown around the object.
 The appearance of this box can be configured with the following
 settings: